-The Office of the City Auditor uncovered multiple errors regarding the types of general licenses issued and corresponding fees collected, see Findings 1-5 below, as well as deficiencies in internal controls, completeness of general licensing functions and enforcement, as addressed in the Findings 6 and 7 below.
+The Office of the City Auditor uncovered errors that were repetitive in nature with previous audits of this department.
+Some of repetitive errors included the types of general licenses issued and corresponding fees collected, see Findings 1-5 below, as well as deficiencies in internal controls, completeness of general licensing functions and enforcement, as addressed in the Findings 6 and 7 below.
 However, the Office of the City Auditor was able to determine, with reasonable assurance, that the Bingo, Games of Chance, Certificate of Use and General License activities, for the audited period, were free of material misstatements.